 All SFU Department of English positions for Sessional Instructors, Teaching Assistants (TAs), and Tutor Markers (TMs) will be posted on this page.
 They will also be posted on the SFU Human Resources website.

 Sessional Instructor Postings

 Information about Sessional Instructor postings, practices, and timelines

-Please note that all Sessional Instructor positions are in the Teaching Support Staff Union (TSSU); and are subject to sufficient enrollment, and FINAL budgetary authorization.
-The Department of English follows Article XIV (E.2) of the TSSU-SFU Collective Agreement, when hiring Sessional Instructors.
+Please note that all Sessional Instructor positions involve membership in the Teaching Support Staff Union (TSSU); and are subject to sufficient enrollment in the course, and budgetary authorization.
+The SFU Department of English follows Article XIV (E.2) of the TSSU-SFU Collective Agreement when hiring Sessional Instructors.

 Teaching Assistants (TAs) and Tutor Markers (TMs)

 Information about Teaching Assistant and Tutor Marker postings, timelines, and priorities